firefly-iii/docs/docs/docs/how-to/data-importer/import/salt-edge.md

 ## Salt Edge's Spectre API

-You can sign up for Salt Edge's services on [this page](https://www.saltedge.com/client_users/sign_up).
+You can sign up for Salt Edge's services [on this page](https://www.saltedge.com/client_users/sign_up).

 Your account will initially have a "pending" status.
 In order to get access to real banks, please request "test" access from your Client's dashboard main page and mention you’re a Firefly III user.

+An application API key needs to be created for the Data Importer, you can view the steps to do this [on this page](https://docs.saltedge.com/account_information/v5/#create-api-keys).

+!!! info "Required API key type"
+    A Service API key must be made, as an App API key blocks the use of the endpoints that the importer requires

 ### Limits